godotengine/godot-docs/classes/class_area.rst

 - :ref:`bool<class_bool>` **overlaps_area** **(** :ref:`Node<class_Node>` area **)** const

 If ``true``, the given area overlaps the Area.

-Note that the result of this test is not immediate after moving objects.
+**Note:** The result of this test is not immediate after moving objects.
 For performance, list of overlaps is updated once per frame and before the physics step.
 Consider using signals instead.

 .. _class_Area_method_overlaps_body:

 - :ref:`bool<class_bool>` **overlaps_body** **(** :ref:`Node<class_Node>` body **)** const

 If ``true``, the given physics body overlaps the Area.

-Note that the result of this test is not immediate after moving objects.
+**Note:** The result of this test is not immediate after moving objects.
 For performance, list of overlaps is updated once per frame and before the physics step.
 Consider using signals instead.

 The ``body`` argument can either be a :ref:`PhysicsBody<class_PhysicsBody>` or a :ref:`GridMap<class_GridMap>` instance (while GridMaps are not physics body themselves, they register their tiles with collision shapes as a virtual physics body).